cangermueller/deepcpg/examples/README.md

 Here you can find IPython notebooks and shell scripts that illustrate how to use DeepCpG.

-`setup.sh` must be execute once to setup the required dependencies:
+To setup the required dependencies, execute `setup.sh`:

 ```shell
 bash setup.sh